openMVG/openMVG/docs/sphinx/rst/software/MVS/OpenMVS.rst

 .. code-block:: c++

   # Import the OpenMVG scene to the OpenMVS data format
-  $ InterfaceOpenMVG2 -i PATH/sfm_data.json -o scene.mvs
+  $ InterfaceOpenMVG -i PATH/sfm_data.json -o scene.mvs

 **Dense point-cloud reconstruction** for obtaining a complete and accurate as possible point-cloud